-- A PC/AT, PC/XT, ISA-bus computer.

-- One free 8, 16 or 32 bit expansion slot

-- MS-DOS 2.0 or higher

-- One free 8K expansion memory address block (ranges between 0xC000 and 0xDE00)

-- Free memory capacity to load a LAN operating system.
+- A computer with a Type II PCMCIA slot - MS-DOS 2.0 or higher - One free 8K expansion memory address block (ranges between 0xC000 and 0xDE00) - A PCMCIA card and socket services compliant with revision 2.10 of the PCMCIA specification (or higher) - Free memory capacity to load a LAN operating system.
 Depending on the LAN operating system, you will need additional free memory.
 Consult the relevant LAN documentation for the exact memory requirements.